From COVID to malaria: The potential of mRNA vaccines | DW | 29.07.2021

 If researchers find they can use mRNA to mobilize the immune system and target specific pathogens to destroy them, that would indeed be a breakthrough.
 That would enable the technology to be used in other areas, previously overlooked or untested.

-It may even be revolutionary enough if mRNA-enabled vaccines grow into a first line of defense, rather than our relying on medicinal treatments once an infection has taken hold.
-Vaccination is cheaper for both people and national health systems.
+It may even be revolutionary enough if mRNA-enabled vaccines grow into a first line of defense, rather than our current approach of relying on medicinal treatments once an infection has taken hold.
+Vaccination is cheaper for both people and national health care systems.